-This BBQ pulled pork recipe is a game day favorite.
-Pork shoulder slow roasted in garlic and orange juice until it is fall-apart tender is mixed with your favorite barbeque sauce and piled high on toasted buns.
+This Cuban pulled pork recipe is a family favorite.
+Pork shoulder slow roasted in the oven with garlic and orange juice until it is fall-apart tender.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.

 Cuban pulled pork recipe with orange and garlic

 This slow roasted pork recipe has tons of flavor.
 That is the name of the game with recipes like this.
 It’s all about building layers of flavor.

 The mojo (pronounced MOH – ho) is just one of the building blocks.
 You can marinade the pork in this mixture for a few hours, up to overnight, or you can simply pour it over the roast and slide it in the oven.

 The orange and garlic complement the pork nicely, and the sugar in the orange juice helps to form the gorgeous bark on the outside of the pork as it is roasting in the oven.

 Let’s start with why this recipe works so well and what’s different about slow roasting in the oven vs using a slow cooker.

 The first step is to form a crust.
 Not only does this provide flavor, it also gives the Cuban pulled pork some texture.
 We’ll build on this later in the recipe.